bds-ailab/common_corruption_benchmark/README.md

-# An Optimal Benchmark to Estimate the Robustness of Image Classifier
+# An Optimal Benchmark to Estimate the Robustness of Image Classifiers
 We propose a benchmark that evaluates the robustness of image classifiers towards the seven major kinds of commonly encountered corruptions.
 <img align="center" src="illustrations/Optimal_Bench.png" width="900">